 Aviation: Besides DXing & traveling, I enjoy aviation.
 When not "on" the air, I like to be "in" the air.
 In the spring of 2005, I passed my flight exam and received my Private Pilot license (VFR).
-Occasionally I take my 2M HT and operate air-mobile while flying a Cessna 172 (rental aircraft) out of the Baraboo/Wisconsin Dells airport (DLL).
+Occasionally I take my 2M HT and operate air-mobile while flying a Piper Cherokee (rental aircraft) out of the Stevens Point airport (STE).

-My work: I am employed by a local Sheriff's Department as an Emergency Services Dispatcher.
+My work: I'm employed by a local Sheriff's Department as an Emergency Services Dispatcher.
 My phone number at work is 9-1-1 !